Dead Men Talking

 Alexander the Great was one of the most powerful military conquerors

-charge into battle.
-He founded numerous cities and colonies, was
+into battle.
+He founded numerous cities and colonies, was crowned pharaoh

-crowned pharaoh of Egypt and king of Persia, and survived war-related
+of Egypt and king of Persia, and survived war-related injuries and illnesses

 Whispers of regicide swirled when 32-year-old Alexander met his sudden,

-his customary bouts of heavy drinking with friends, Alexander came
+customary bouts of heavy drinking with friends, Alexander came down with

-down with a burning fever.
-His condition deteriorated steadily for
+a burning fever.
+His condition deteriorated steadily for nearly two weeks

-and bowel perforation.
-Ascending paralysis, which mimics rigor mortis,
+by ascending paralysis and bowel perforation.
+Ascending paralysis, which

-could explain the odd legend, the author claims, that Alexander's
+mimics rigor mortis, could explain the odd legend, the author claims,

 But others have argued that the recorded symptomatology and time course